TheJelmega/prog-lang/design/README.md

    3. All remaining methods scopes are looked up.
 3. Pick the methods matching the arguments.

-> _Note_: more detailed info about argument resolution, check the function definition item
+> _Note_: more detailed info about argument resolution and conflicts, check the [function definition item](#73-function-)

 If this results in multiple possible candidates, then it is an error, and the receiver must be converted to an appropriate receiver type to make the method call.

 This process does not take into account the mutability of the receiver, or whether a method is `unsafe`.
 Once a method is looked up, if it can't be called for one (or more) of those reasons, it will result in a compiler error.

-If a step is reacehhd where there is more than one possible methods, such as where generic methods or interfaces are considered the same, the it is a compiler error.
+If a step is reached where there is more than one possible methods such as where generic methods or interfaces are considered the same, then it is a compiler error.
-These cases requre a disambiguating function call syntax for metods and functon invocations.
+These cases require a disambiguating function call syntax for metods and function invocations.

 An argument can have an additional function argument label in case the function requires one.
 Any default arguments do not need to be provided and will be evaluated after evaluating the supplied operands, in the order they were defined in the signature.